SURFnet/eduxchange-eu-tech-docs/index.md

 - What OOAPI endpoints are needed for enrollment?
   - GET /persons/me
   - POST /associations/external/me
   - GET /associations/{associationId}
-  - POST /associations/{associationId}
   - PATCH /associations/{associationId}
     These endpoints will be protected using oauth tokens.

 ## About the broker